jessepav/lacygoill-wiki-backup/floating_point/glossary.md

 Writing  system for  expressing numbers;  that is,  a mathematical  notation for representing  numbers  of a  given  set,  using digits  or  other  symbols in  a consistent manner.

-The  same sequence  of  symbols  may represent  different  numbers in  different numeral systems.
-For example,  "11" represents the number  eleven in the decimal  numeral system, and the number three in the binary numeral system.

-The number the numeral represents is called its value.

-Numeral systems are sometimes called number systems, but that name is ambiguous, as it could  refer to different systems  of numbers, such as the  system of real numbers, the system of complex numbers, etc.

 <https://en.wikipedia.org/wiki/Numeral_system>